RafaTorices/CI-CD-RafaelTorices/README.md

 > #### Note (DockerHub)
 >
 > The pipeline contains a job for the upload of the docker image to DockerHub.
-For use the job, you need to create a repository in DockerHub (<https://hub.docker.com/>) and you need to create a token in DockerHub and add it to the CircleCI environment variables with the name DOCKERHUB_PASS and used in the pipeline for generate the artifact.
+For use the job, you need to create a repository in DockerHub (<https://hub.docker.com/>) and you need to create a token in DockerHub and add it to the CircleCI environment variables with the name DOCKERHUB_PASS asociated to the project and used it in the pipeline for generate the artifact.

 > #### Note (SonarCloud)
 >